Component Warranty Policy

 4D.
 Device Damage Disclaimer

-The Company assumes no liability for motherboard damage, connector damage, short-circuiting, or other internal device failure occurring during or after installation performed by third parties.
+Except where required by applicable law, the Company assumes no liability for motherboard damage, connector damage, short-circuiting, or other internal device failure occurring during or after installation performed by third parties.

 4E.
 Tamper and Identification Protection

-Warranty claims may be denied if:
+Warranty claims may be denied where:

-• Soldering evidence or modification is observed;
+• soldering, modification, or rework is observed;

-Tampering may prevent accurate defect assessment.
+Tampering or alteration may prevent accurate defect assessment and may affect warranty eligibility.

 5. Warranty Claim Procedure